 Further, the Learning Support department provides guidance regarding specific strategies for learners with special learning requirements.
 (See planning below also.)
-Teaching staff are provided with a summary of the learner's specific requirements and suggested pedagogy to meet each learner's needs.
-Supplementary to this there may be additional learning support lessons where key skills may be supported outside of the classroom.
+Teaching staff are provided with a summary of the learner's specific requirements and suggested

 Additional support is listed in each child's independent education plan.